mikecole/mikecole.github.io/_posts/2014-02-16-2014-protect-yourself-online.markdown

 <p>
 If you use password management software like I recommended above, this is probably a moot point because you're presumably generating very complex passwords.
-If you're not, you shouldn't put your trust in those little funky gauges telling you that your password is secure enough <i>in their opinion</i>.
+If you're not, you shouldn't put your trust in those little funky gauges telling you that your password is secure enough <em>in their opinion</em>.
 Would you trust a random stranger to analyze your home security?
 </p>
 <h4>Use haveibeenpwned.com</h4>
 <p>